AuburnSounds/Dplug/ARCHITECTURE.md

 Within each layer, widgets are Z-ordered for drawing and events.

 `dplug:pbr-widget` and `dplug:flatwidgets` are different collections of widgets that act on these layers.
-They can act as base class, or examples, for custom widgets.
+They can act as base classes, or examples, for custom widgets.

 # Graphics subsystem